stephendcofer/enyo-launcher/README.md

 Enyo Launcher (enyo-doom)
 =========

-Frontend for Doom engines.
-Due to Microsoft being evil, I've gone back to Gitlab.
-All future versions will be available [here](https://gitlab.com/sdcofer70/enyo-launcher).
+Frontend for Doom engines

 ![](https://spiralcow.wdfiles.com/local--files/start/enyolauncher.png)

 Enyo Launcher is a GUI launcher for Doom engines.
 It is a relaunch of the gDoomsday project under a different name with more functionality.
 The source release is usable in any modern GNU/Linux distribution with Qt).
 The original release used GTK+, but was rewritten to use Qt for ease of maintenance and cross-platform compatibility.

 Major development on this project has ended; I will still update and support any bugs, as well as small changes whenever I feel they are necessary.
-I have provided details on the history and my decision to end major development of Enyo Launcher [here](https://github.com/stephendcofer/enyo-doom/wiki/Enyo-Launcher:-History-and-Future).
+I have provided details on the history and my decision to end major development of Enyo Launcher [here](https://gitlab.com/sdcofer70/enyo-launcher/-/wikis/Enyo-Launcher:-History-and-Future).

 **Requirements**